gbmhunter/blog/content/electronics/components/connectors/_index.md

 </tr>
 <tr>
 <td>Genderless</td>
-<td>A connector that can be mated with it's self (i.e. there is no seperate male/female or plug/receptacle parts).</td>
+<td>A connector that can be mated with it's self (i.e. there is no separate male/female or plug/receptacle parts).</td>
 </tr>
 <tr>
 <td>Header</td>